Corporate Finance Institute® (CFI) Announces Acquisition of Macabacus and Surpasses 4 Million Course Enrollments

+CFI announces the acquisition of Macabacus, the leading Microsoft Office Add-In for finance professionals.
+The combined business creates the most effective platform for finance training and development.

-VANCOUVER, British Columbia, March 12, 2021 /PRNewswire-PRWeb/ -- Today, Corporate Finance Institute® (CFI), the leading global provider of financial analyst training and certification programs announced the acquisition of Macabacus, creating the most effective and in-depth online finance training platform in the world.
+VANCOUVER, BC, March 19, 2021 /PRNewswire/ - Today, Corporate Finance Institute® (CFI), the leading global provider of financial analyst training and certification programs announced the acquisition of Macabacus, creating the most effective and in-depth online finance training platform in the world.
 With a shared mission of helping finance professionals become world-class performers in their jobs, the combined platform represents the school for the future of finance: hands-on, practical, and keeping pace with continuous changes in the industry.

 By bringing together the online skills training and certification programs from CFI and the Microsoft Office add-in productivity software from Macabacus, the combined entity provides the highest quality hands-on training and the leading tool kit for financial modeling, valuation, credit analysis, capital markets, business intelligence, and data analysis.